 - Priority setting in the programming exercise should be based on the expected effectiveness of an activity

-- All ISSEs, being non-profit entities, should strive to provide all professional services free of cost, with minimum charges to cover the production of resource material and logistics
+- All ISSSEs, being non-profit entities, should strive to provide all professional services free of cost, with minimum charges to cover the production of resource material and logistics

-All ISSEs are expected to submit the annual program proposal for the following year and an accompanying budget to the SSSWF and Prasanthi Council.
+All ISSSEs are expected to submit the annual program proposal for the following year and an accompanying budget to the SSSWF and Prasanthi Council.
 Such submissions should be made at least three months ahead of the commencement of the academic year.
-A report of ISSE accomplishments in the prior year should accompany such submission.
+A report of ISSSE accomplishments in the prior year should accompany such submission.